 It offers more information than average on outstanding mortgage balances and lets you estimate the existing equity based on the property's estimated value.
 The website can help you create lists of potential properties for purchase and then send emails or letters to them.
 The website advertises its ability to help you research properties as you're “driving for dollars”.

-In fact, the Popstream mobile tool lets you track where you drive so you don't canvas the same area.
+The Popstream mobile tool lets you track where you drive so you don't canvas the same area.
 And it lets you pull up data on the home right in front of you.
 PropStream offers its full-featured software access for a monthly cost of $97.
-For active real estate investors, profits from one deal found using the PropStream real estate software can literally wipe that cost out.
+For active real estate investors, profits from one deal found using the PropStream real estate software can wipe that cost out.

 According to PropStream—Is The Only Professional Tool That Gives You The Data Software And Analytics To Solve Real-World Problems Across The Entire Country!